AdobeDocs/platform-learn.en/help/tutorial-migrate-target-mobilesdk/detailed-comparison.md

 - Which Target features are supported by Adobe Journey Optimizer - Decisioning
 - Which Adobe Target extension functions have Adobe Journey Optimizer - Decisioning equivalents
 - How Target settings are applied with Adobe Journey Optimizer - Decisioning
-- How the data flow of the Adobe Target extension and the Adobe Journey Optimizer - Decisioning extension differ
+- How the data flows using the Adobe Journey Optimizer - Decisioning extension

-If you are new to Platform Web SDK, don't worry - the items below are covered in more detail throughout this tutorial.

 ## Feature comparison